 Employees with disabilitiesRegion: Ontario Answer # 1685

-Ontario’s Accessibility for Ontarians with Disabilities Act (AODA) sets out a process for developing accessibility standards in the workplace.
+Ontario’s Accessibility for Ontarians with Disabilities Act (AODA) sets out a process for developing accessibility standards in the Ontario workplace.
 Employers are now legally required to make their employment practices accessible to meet the needs of both current employees and job applicants with disabilities.

 Who do the AODA standards apply to and when?

-Which rules a business must follow depend on the size and type of the organization.
+Under the AODA, which rules a business must follow depend on the size and type of the organization.
 Generally, however, the standards apply to all businesses, including non-profits (except where stipulated), which employ full-time, part-time, seasonal and contract workers.

 Volunteers and independent contractors should not be counted when determining a business’s number of employees, however, these individuals must still be covered under the new accessibility standards.